 SECTION 4.
 TERM.
 This Interlocal Agreement shall be effective on the date of the complete execution hereof and shall remain in effect until the completion of the project and utility work described in Section 3 of this Interlocal Agreement.

 SECTION 5.
 DUTIES DURING CONSTRUCTION.
-In addition to all other covenants, obligations, duties and responsibilities set forth herein, during the course of this Agreement the parties agree as follows:
+In addition to all other covenants, obligations, duties and responsibilities set forth herein, during the course of this Interlocal Agreement the parties agree as follows:

 (a) The parties shall administer and supervise, in conjunction and in cooperation with one another, their respective work in accordance with the plans and contract documents.